-Once you’ve set your grip, retract the scapula slightly to create a firm foundation to begin your pull-up.
-This retraction will be very subtle and will “open” the chest slightly when done correctly.
+Once you’ve set your grip, pull your shoulders down slightly to create a firm foundation to begin your pull-up.
+This retraction of your scapula will be very subtle and will “open” your chest slightly when done correctly.

-Form Tip: As you’re warming up — or if this is the sticking point in your pull-up — spend some time here doing scapular pulls (where your shoulder blades begin the pulling motion, but you stop and go back down before even bending your elbows).
+Form Tip: As you’re warming up — or if this is the sticking point in your pull-up — spend some time here doing scapular pulls.
+Beging the pulling motion with your shoulder blades, but you stop and go back down before you start bending your elbows.

-Step 3 — Drive the Elbows to the Floor
+Step 3 — Drive Your Elbows to the Floor

-Once set, think about pulling the bar to your chest so that the elbows drive into your back pockets.
-You can also think about driving the elbows through the floor as you pull yourself upwards.
+Once set, think about pulling the bar to your chest so that your elbows drive into your back pockets.
+You can also think about driving your elbows through the floor as you pull yourself upwards.
 Keep pulling until your chin is over the bar.

-Form Tip: Avoid yanking with your arms, focusing on using your lats to drive the movement.
+Form Tip: Avoid yanking with your arms.
+Instead, focus on using your lats to drive the movement.

 Step 4 — Stabilize and Descend

 Once you have arrived at the top of the bar, stabilize your body and then lower yourself to the start position under control.